sfschen/velocileptors/README.md

 ```

-The core rsd modules are:
+The core rsd modules are distributed into two directories, one for the LPT theory and
+one for the EPT theory (plus supporting routines in the Utils directory).
+In LPT:

 (1) moment_expansion_fftw.py: this computes redshift-space power spectra using the moment expansion approach.